Phytoplankton of the Northeast U.S. Shelf Ecosystem

 Almost all life on Earth relies on photosynthetic organisms such as plants and algae.
 In the Northeast U.S. continental shelf ecosystem, microscopic single-celled algae known as phytoplankton are responsible for nearly all primary production.
 Globally, primary producers generate almost half of Earth’s oxygen and are the base of most marine food webs.
 They are also important components of carbon cycling and sequestration—the process of capturing and storing atmospheric carbon dioxide.
 Ultimately, how many organisms that are able to live and grow in a given area depends on the amount of primary production generated by the phytoplankton.

-There are more than 20,000 species of phytoplankton distributed among eighth major taxonomic groups.
+There are more than 20,000 species of phytoplankton distributed among eight major taxonomic groups.
 They range in size from less than 1 µm to greater than 100 µm.
 The distinct phytoplankton groups have different primary functions in the ecosystem.
 They also have different effects on food availability, biogeochemical cycling, and export of carbon to the deep ocean.
 The Northeast Fisheries Science Center’s Milford Laboratory actively cultures more than 230 species of phytoplankton.
 These cultures serve as a resource for research and a part of outreach and “extension” activities with the commercial aquaculture community.

 What Is Primary Production?